The directors are pleased to submit their report and the audited financial statements for the year ended 31 December 2018.

-The Chairman's statement, the Chief Executive's review, the Chief Financial Officer's report and all the information contained together comprise the Directors' report for the year ended 31 December 2017.
+The Chair's statement, the Chief Executive's review, the Chief Financial Officer's report and all the information contained there in together comprise the Directors' report for the year ended 31 December 2018.

-The Board has recommended a final dividend of 12.1p (2016: 10.8p) bringing the total ordinary dividend to 17.4p per share (2016: 15.8p).
-If approved by shareholders, the final dividend of 12.1p per share will be paid on 1 June 2018 to all shareholders on the register at the close of business on 20 April 2018.
-A special dividend of 25.0p has also been proposed and will be subject to shareholder approval.
-If approved, it will be paid on 1 June 2018.
+The Board has recommended a final dividend of 13.3p (2017: 12.1p) bringing the total ordinary dividend to 19.0p per share (2017: 17.4p).
+If approved by shareholders, the final dividend of 13.3p per share will be paid on 7 June 2019 to all shareholders on the register at the close of business on 23 April 2019.
+A special dividend of 20.0p has also been proposed and will be subject to shareholder approval.
+If approved, it will be paid on 7 June 2019.

 There are also a number of other agreements that take effect, alter, crystallise or terminate upon a change of control of the Company following a takeover bid such as commercial contracts, bank loan agreements, property lease agreements, employment contracts and employee share plans.
 None of these are considered to be significant in terms of their likely impact on the business of the Group as a whole, and the directors are not aware of any agreements between the Company and themselves or employees that provide for compensation for loss of office or employment that occurs because of a takeover bid except where specifically mentioned in this report.

-The current directors and their biographical details are listed in the Board of Directors and all served throughout the year.
-A.M.
-Thomson retired as Chairman and Non-Executive Director as of 31 December 2017 and was replaced by A.C.
-Quinn as of 1 January 2018.
+The current directors and their biographical details are listed in the Board of Directors section and all served throughout the year.
+A.C.
+Quinn commenced as Chair as of 1 January 2018.
 A further Non-Executive Director, L. Chahbazi was appointed effective 1 January 2018.
-Under the Articles of Association of the Company each director must retire from office and stand for re-election by shareholders as a minimum at every third AGM in order to continue to serve as a director.
-However, in line with the UK Corporate Governance Code and to further increase accountability, all directors retired at the AGM in 2017 and stood for re-election by the shareholders.
+In line with the UK Corporate Governance Code, all directors retired at the AGM in 2018 and stood for re-election by the shareholders.
 Going forward all directors will retire at the AGM and will stand for re-election by the shareholders, if they wish to continue to serve as directors of the Company.
-Accordingly, those directors retiring and offering themselves for re-election at the 2018 AGM are S.C.
-Harris, I.B.
-Duncan, E. Lindqvist, P. Larmon and D. Yates.
-Since A.C.
-Quinn and L. Chahbazi were appointed after the AGM in 2017, both will stand for election at the AGM in May 2018.
+Accordingly, those directors retiring and offering themselves for re-election at the 2019 AGM are A.C.
+Quinn, S.C.
+Harris, D. Yates, I.B.
+Duncan, E. Lindqvist, P. Larmon and L. Chahbazi.
 The service agreements for Messrs S.C.
 Harris and D. Yates are terminable by 12 months' notice.
 The remaining directors do not have a service agreement with the Company and their appointments are terminable by six months' notice.

 Directors' interests in contracts and shares